 In the past, I would play the referee, but not anymore!

 So they walk over to the stairs.
 I usually have the oldest start the process.
-The first couple of times, I walked them through the 3 steps and then when I they got the hang of it I had them do it themselves.
+The first couple of weeks, I walked them through the 3 steps and then when I they got the hang of it I had them do it themselves.
 If they forgot what to do, I just have them read the printable as a guide.

 3 Simple Steps to Help Your Kids with Sibling Rivalry